 - You can also find out about food assistance programs here.

-Fresh produce from the William H. Jordan Farm is available at The Food Cupboard in South Portland, Preble Street Resource Center, Good Shepherd Food Bank, The Root Cellar, White Memorial and various other food pantries.
+Fresh produce from the William H. Jordan Farm is available at The Food Cupboard in South Portland, Preble Street Resource Center, Good Shepherd Food Bank, and various other food pantries.